Welcome to PayPal!

 - Sending money to a seller for goods or services.

-You can only send a payment to a seller located abroad if you have indicated an international card as a payment method.
+You can only send a payment to a seller or make a donation to a recipient located abroad if you have indicated an international card as a payment method.

 If the seller you are buying from sells goods or services and that seller does not already have a PayPal account, they can claim your payment by opening a PayPal account.
 If they don’t open a PayPal account within 30 days, your purchase will be refunded.

-When you buy something from a seller who accepts PayPal, you don’t pay a fee to PayPal.
-If the transaction involves a currency conversion for your purchase, a currency conversion fee will be applied as described in the International Payments section.
+When you buy something from a seller who accepts PayPal or make a donation, you don’t pay a fee to PayPal.
+If the transaction involves a currency conversion for your purchase or donation, a currency conversion fee will be applied as described in the International Payments section.

 Your credit card or debit card issuer may also charge you a separate fee for sending or receiving payments through your PayPal account.
 For example, you may be charged currency conversion fees, international transactions fees, or other fees even when your transaction is domestic, or does not require a currency conversion.
 PayPal is not liable for any fees charged to you by your credit or debit card issuer or any other financial institution.